Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: Linearized equation and kernel

 where the notation $\int_{L}$ and $\int_{R}$ is used to denote integration over the left and right electrode respectively.
-The second term should be ignored because it does not represent currents that flow from left to right.
+The second term should be ignored because it does not represent currents that flow from left to right, but currents both leaving and re-entering the right electrode.
 This results in the following expression for the current:

 which is presented as Eq. (\ref{eq:CurrIntegral}) in the main body.
-The Fourier component $Q_{n}(k)$ of the kernel is calculated from the solution at $z = 0$ of the following boundary value problem,
+The Fourier component $Q(k)$ of the kernel is calculated from the solution at $z = 0$ of the following boundary value problem,